 Finding the right childcare is a crucial factor when returning to work.
 You must find an option that works for both you and your child, to make the transition as smooth as possible.

-Whether you are returning to work full time, working part-time or just picking up a few hours here and there to start with, there will be a childcare option out there suitable for you.
+Whether you are returning to work full-time, working part-time or just picking up a few hours here and there to start with, there will be a childcare option out there suitable for you.

 Nurseries are open all year round and provide the social benefit of a large group of children for your child to interact with.
 The downside is that it is perhaps the least flexible option, with set hours and fees even if your child cannot attend due to illness—however, many parents like the routine and structure it provides for both the child and them.

-Childminders present more flexibility than nurseries and provide a home from home environment.
-Your child still interacts with others, just in a smaller group, possibly resulting in more one to one interaction.
+Childminders present more flexibility than nurseries and provide a home-from-home environment.
+Your child still interacts with others, just in a smaller group, possibly resulting in more one-to-one interaction.
 The downfalls are that some may only work term time, and if the childminder is unwell, you will have to find alternative childcare.

 Nannies can be based from your home, meaning your child’s usual routine can be maintained whilst you are working.
-Nannies can be live in or live out, with many of those who live-in taking on additional duties such as cooking and cleaning.
+Nannies can be live-in or live-out, with many of those who live in taking on additional duties such as cooking and cleaning.
 The only downside is this is an expensive option depending on the requirements and costs you agree to cover.

 If you are fortunate enough to have this option, having your family look after your child usually is free and extremely flexible.
 There is also the benefit of being in your own home or an environment they are familiar with.
-The only downside being potentially not as much social interaction with other children as nurseries and childminders.
+The only downside is potentially not as much social interaction with other children as nurseries and childminders.
 However, this is something they can catch up on when they go to preschool.